noxthot/ss22_julia_workshop/pages/introduction/matrix_vectors.md

  1.1102230246251565e-16
  0.09999999999999995
 ```
 A further functionality of the LinearAlgebra package is given by efficient storage routines for sparse matrices, i.e., matrices that are zero except for a small number of entries.
 A very common sparse matrix is a diagonal matrix.
-To create a diagonal matrix $D$ which has entries $d = (d_1,\cdots,d_{10})$ on the diagonal, we can use `D = Diagonal(d)`.
+To create a diagonal matrix $D$ which has entries $d = (d_1, \cdots, d_{10})$ on the diagonal, we can use `D = Diagonal(d)`.
 If the matrix is a tridiagonal matrix, that is, it has the form
 $$
 \mathbf{T} = \begin{pmatrix}
     b_1 & c_1 &  &      &   \\